azl35/azl35/README.md

 ## Hello! 👋

-I’m a student interested in how developers build and ship software.
+I’m a student at NYU Stern.
 Currently taking classes which use python, SQL , and R.

 <!--